Major: Human Resource Development

 Kristen Betts, EdD (George Washington University)

 .
 Clinical Professor.
 Higher education administration and governance, online blended education, instructional design and technology, program assessment and evaluation.

 W. Edward Bureau, PhD (University of Pennsylvania) Site Director of the Sacramento EdD program

 .
 Clinical Professor.
-Leadership; Sociological explorations of emotions occurring in organizational contexts; Organizational development; Contextual issues confronting organizations, such as organizational learning, organizational culture, and communities of practice.
+Leadership, sociological explorations of emotions occurring in organizational contexts, contextual issues confronting organizations.

 Holly Carpenter, PhD (Arizona State University)